Projeto-Pindorama/heirloom-ng/README.md

 * Does it leave a core dump?
 If yes, it's certainly a bug (unless you sent a signal, of course);
 * Read the manual page and the source for the utility carefully.
-Did you use the utility properly?;
+Did you use the utility properly?
 * If the utility is used within a shell script or with another user's environment, try how it behaves if used standalone;
 * If the behavior disturbs you just because your vendor's utilities do